ubuntu-dev/Vivaldi/README.md

 ### Builtins ###

-In addition to the above types, Vivaldi has a select few builtin functions:
+In addition to the above types, Vivaldi has a select few miscellaneous builtins:

 #### I/O ####